auth3-dev/code-samples/authenticate-users-in-a-mobile-application/README.md

 Please, read the full article [here](https://docs.auth3.dev/products/identity-platform/authenticate-users-in-a-mobile-application?utm_source=github&utm_medium=sdk&utm_campaign=integration-examples-mobile-app).

+This example serves a reference implementation too, if you want to use the Flutter framework, you should check-out our [Flutter Login SDK](https://docs.auth3.dev/products/identity-platform/authenticate-users-in-a-mobile-application-with-auth3-login-sdk?utm_source=github&utm_medium=sdk&utm_campaign=integration-examples-mobile-app) which provides a safe and simpler integration path.

 ## Run

 This example requires you've a locally available [Flutter SDK](https://flutter.dev) installation.
 Consult their website for instruction.